-The morning-line odds mislead at some tracks but not at others.
-Let $p_t(q_j)$ be the empirical rate at which a horse with implied probability q_j at track t wins, and let p_j be the normalized rate such that $\sum p_j = 1$.
-Figure 7 shows these normalized rates for each horse, separately by track.26 Some tracks post well-calibrated morning-line odds (e.g., PRX), whereas others post miscalibrated morning-line odds (e.g., FG).
-Tracks that promulgate miscalibrated predictions mislead bettors in the same manner-by assigning insufficiently long morning lines to longshots and insufficiently short morning lines to favorites.
-In other words, these tracks embed a favorite-longshot bias in the morning-line odds.
+The morning-line odds mislead more at some tracks than at others.
+Figure 7 plots p against q for each entry, separately by track.
+Some tracks post well-calibrated morning-line odds (e.g., IND), whereas others post miscalibrated morning-line odds (e.g., CT).
+Tracks that promulgate miscalibrated predictions mislead bettors in the same manner-by assigning insufficiently short morning lines to favorites (and insufficiently long morning lines to longshots).
+In other words, these tracks embed a favorite-longshot bias in their predictions.